iroumec/Zylva/README.md

 - Undo/Redo.
 - Normalization.
+- More languages.
 - Adding more personalization tools.
 - Expanding the app to more types of diagrams.
 - Optimization and improvements in the performance.
 - Adding the possibility of using a command-line interface.
 - Adding the possibility of having various *tabs* open at the same time.

-# About the author.

-My name is Iñaki.
-I'm a student of System Engineering.
+# What motivated me to do this?

 This is my first Java project.
 During my career, in the *Databases I* subject, I worked with an overcomplicated and not too well-worked software made in 2016 by other students of the career.
 Crashes and low performance motivated me to create an application which could achieve that purpose in a better way.